 Regardless of what strand of pearls or pearl jewelry you purchase from American Pearl, rest assured that all the pearls on the strand will be perfectly round.
-As you go up in quality, the the pearls luster and nacre thickness increase.
+As you go up in quality, the pearls' luster and nacre thickness increases.

 Assure Your Purchase Using the GIA Pearl Grading System

 If you are looking for a strand of Japanese Akoya cultured pearls, what follows is a grading system based on the Gemological Institute of America (GIA) Pearl Grading System.
 American Pearl has assembled a master set of pearls that meet all the characteristics that complement the GIA pearl grading system.

 The GIA is the unmistakable sole authority that is recognized and respected by finer jewelry establishments.
 No other organization is more reputable and trustworthy.
 In fact, the GIA is the only gemological institute recognized by Tiffany & Co. with good reason.
 The GIA has pioneered and established the nomenclature for grading and assessing cultured pearls in America.
 It is their grading system and classes which have educated jewelers across America.
 Because we also use this system, if you buy a pearl necklace, Tiffany or Mikimoto will offer the same quality as a necklace purchased at American Pearl.

 This grading system describes pearls based on an array of characteristics listed below.
 Once you understand how to judge a strand of pearls based on these grading categories, you will be able to link pearl quality to market value.
 In essence you will understand the verbal descriptions for each grading category so you can understand what a label/grade (such as true AAA, AA, A+ and A) means.
 Please note, there are other varieties of pearls such as South Sea pearls for which we discuss quality.